cmvandrevala/more-than-equations/content/Computer Science/Course Resources/csc-121-portfolios.md

 ### Mini Project (Required)

 I will assign you a problem to work on for each portfolio.
 These problems are more open-ended than the traditional labs that you complete during the semester, allowing you to add your own creative touch to the project.
-Your code will be graded in a [[2024-12-23-lab-grading-rubric|similar manner to the labs]], with points awarded for a working solution, rigorous tests, and clean code.
+Your code will be graded in a [[lab-grading-rubric|similar manner to the labs]], with points awarded for a working solution, rigorous tests, and clean code.

 ### Self-Reflection (Required)